 Two success factors for a successful festival: mindset and tools

-As a marketer of events, Åsa believes that it is important to work smart and do more than is expected, and to use the right tools.
+As a marketer of events, Åsa believes it’s crucial to work smart, exceed expectations, and use the right tools.
 She explains:

 – When you work with an event that happens once a year, you need to be as prepared as possible.
-At the same time, you need to understand that anything can happen and therefore have the right mindset that everything will work out.
-Having good relationships, good collaborations and flexible digital tools that provide the right conditions and enable good working methods, are therefore crucial to success.
+At the same time, you need to understand that anything can happen, so having the right mindset that everything will work out is key.
+Building good relationships, fostering strong collaborations, and using flexible digital tools that provide the right conditions and enable effective workflows are crucial to success.

-One of the tools Amaze Festival uses is MarketHype, a platform for marketing events and experiences.
-The industry-specific system automatically collects customer and sales data from Amaze Festival's ticketing system Tickster.
-The data is cleaned, supplemented with additional contact information and then visualized, so that the user can quickly increase their understanding of the customer.
+One of the tools Amaze Festival uses is MarketHype, a platform designed for marketing events and experiences.
+The industry-specific system automatically collects customer and sales data from Amaze Festival's ticketing system, Tickster.
+The data is cleaned, supplemented with additional contact information, and then visualized so that the user can quickly gain a deeper understanding of their customers.

-– Since we have one festival per year and only get one chance, it's incredibly important that we know our audience and know who they are, what they buy and when they buy.
-Since we started using MarketHype, we have learned more about the customers and our sales over time, says Åsa.
+– Since we have only one festival per year and only get one chance, it’s incredibly important that we know our audience – who they are, what they buy, and when they buy.
+Since we started using MarketHype, we have gained more insights into our customers and our sales over time, says Åsa.

 Amaze Festival.
 Photo: Caroline Svensson.